Red-tape Belgium falls behind euro zone peers

 WAGE COSTS

-According to data collected by retailers' lobby Comeos, Belgian firms pay as much as 25 percent more to employ someone than neighbouring countries.
+According to data collected by retailers' lobby Comeos, Belgian firms pay as much as 25 percent more to employ someone than neighboring countries.

 "The hourly cost of wages is the highest in the whole euro zone," central bank governor Luc Coene told Le Soir newspaper.
 "The first thing to do is to reduce the charges on employment."

-That is a result of trade union power in Belgium, where unionisation is second only to Nordic countries in Europe.
+That is a result of trade union power in Belgium, where unionization is second only to Nordic countries in Europe.

 "We have this tradition of discussion and agreement, but now we've gone too far," said Dominique Michel, the head of Comeos.
 "We start negotiating and it takes forever, and that's a very bad system."